 Some of your sales reps are probably more senior and understand the industry, can see roadblocks on the horizon and, based on experience, have a pretty good idea when a deal is likely or unlikely to close.
 Others might be more junior and might not have the sales process honed or don’t understand buying signals quite as well.
 On top of that, you might also have some sales reps who don’t follow the sales cycle at all, over-commit and end up pushing several deals towards the end of the quarter.

 When all of these cohorts are given free rein to forecast as they please, you end up with inconsistencies and inaccuracies.
 Formalizing your sales forecasting process and sales forecasting methods is critical to nailing your number.

 How do tools contribute to common sales forecasting fails?

-Whether you have a training problem or process problem, having the right tools in place can help you identify issues early on or, in some cases, even identify potential solutions.
+Whether you have a training problem (either sales or pipeline management training) or a process problem, having the right tools in place can help you identify issues early on or, in some cases, even identify potential solutions.
 Let’s go back to the hypothetical pushed deal we talked about earlier.
 You likely have a CRM in place and have a sales team adding data into it all the time (although, let’s be honest.
 Few actually do add data into CRM).

 When you pull the numbers you need to calculate your forecast, it could be based on outdated data because of the nature of ever-evolving deals.
 The problem with your standard CRM is that it doesn’t necessarily tell you what’s throwing your forecast off.